Table Of Contents

 What Does AWS Cost Explorer Do?

-AWS Cost Explorer provides a visual way to analyze your resource consumption and related costs across the AWS public cloud.
+AWS Cost Explorer visually analyzes your resource consumption and related costs across the AWS public cloud.
 It is a complimentary cloud cost management service in the AWS ecosystem.

 Once you enable AWS Cost Explorer in the payer account, the tool collects and reports on your cost and usage data across all the member accounts linked to it.

 After a while of use, Cost Explorer can generate cost and usage reports for up to the previous 12 months on top of the current one.
-The tool then analyzes the historical data to generate a three-month forecast of your future usage and costs for planning.
+The tool then analyzes the historical data to generate a three-month forecast of your future usage and planning costs.

 On the main graph, you can see your top five cost-accruing AWS services.
 The table view, on the other hand, allows you to examine all of your services’ costs and usage data.